 - Master of Science or Certificate Programs in Low Vision Rehabilitation

-Scholarships are currently available in all Master of Science Programs.
+Scholarships are currently available in all of the above programs.

 Office of Special Education Programs Scholarships

 Scholarships from the Office of Special Education Programs are available for matriculating students in:

 - Master of Education/Certificate Programs in Education of Children and Youth with Visual or Multiple Impairments

 - Certificate Program in Orientation and Mobility Therapy